lumi-openlcoud/opencloud-docs/zh/implementation/en-installation-and-configuration.md

 - **Sticking installation mode**

-  1. Stick the double-sided 3M sticker in the box to the base plate on the back of the product
+  1.Stick the double-sided 3M sticker in the box to the base plate on the back of the product

-  2. Clean the surface of the installation position, remove the protective film and stick it to the installation position.
+  2.Clean the surface of the installation position, remove the protective film and stick it to the installation position.

-  3. Press the body of the alarm on the base plate, and then rotate clockwise to clip the detector into the base plate.
+  3.Press the body of the alarm on the base plate, and then rotate clockwise to clip the detector into the base plate.

   > **Note:** If no batteries are mounted on the alarm, the body of the alarm can't be clipped into the base plate.